bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

-# Amazon Kendra - S3 document metadata tutorial
+# Amazon Kendra - Parsing JSON content using Amazon Kendra Custom Document Enrichment tool

 ### What you'll learn in this tutorial: